 The Fear of Being Single

 Is a deserted or divorced spouse expected to remain single and ‘doomed’ to a life of loneliness and heartache as some say to justify remarriage?
 Such fears are understandable but we need to keep in mind God is our ultimate refuge and source of comfort.
 We may even be encouraged by well-meaning Christians who, wanting to alleviate our pain, see our greatest need is to be remarried.
 But it is God’s word which must be our guide.

 When my wife left the thought of possibly remaining single for the rest of my life petrified me.
 Yet by God’s grace those fears gradually subsided.
 We live in a couple orientated world which views singleness as a temporary or abnormal condition to be avoided at all costs.
 We are led to believe that to be single is to be incomplete.
 Yet scripture encourages those who are single or have become single to remain in that state for in Christ we are made complete.
 Singleness is not seen as a lesser state but even, according to Jesus and Paul, as the preferred state (Matthew 19:10-12 and 1 Corinthians 7:25-40).

 Consider these questions:

 Does the Bible clearly allow remarriage after divorce in certain circumstances?
-(This question will be considered in Part 2
+(This question will be considered in detail in Part 2)

 We need to first understand what is at stake in upholding the covenant of marriage (for that is what it is).
 When we made the commitment to marry it was an unconditional commitment (even though we may not have fully appreciated that fact at the time).
 It is a promise, a vow, which God expects us to keep just as He is a covenant keeping God.
 No marriage vows include a phrase to the effect: “I will remain faithful to you as long as you remain faithful to me” or “I will love you as long as you love me.”
 Love expressed in faithfulness is the foundational principle of marriage, not our personal happiness.